coleenquadros/configuration/docs/app-sre/incident-process.md

 * Understanding the course of the incident and its technical details from start to finish.
 * Organizing and driving the PMR meeting in the 5 business days after recovery.
 * Is accountable to ensure that full RCA documentation is written up and making sure it contains all the corrective actions.
+Impact, detection and mitigation should be documented within 24 hours of the incident.
 * Being the main point of reference for the incident when there are follow-up questions about it.
 * Driving any follow-up activity linked to the incident.
 * Cleaning up after the incident is fully closed, like archiving the slack channel.